-A draft final report has been completed and submitted, with draft final data to be submitted September 1st.
+A draft final report has been completed and submitted.
 A presentation was given at the AQRP Workshop on these draft results, and comments during the meeting are being used to help improve the final version of the report as we await official comments from our TCEQ liaison.